tallakt/codepagex/README.md

 All the encodings are fetched from unicode.org tables and conversion functions are generated from these.

-Note that all unicode mapping files are processed during compilation, to that part is slightly time consuming.
+Note that all unicode mapping files are processed during compilation, adding to compilation time.

 _Demo quality_